rayen-feb/Snake-game-/CONTRIBUTING.md

-ure, here’s a general guide on how you can contribute to a project:

 Contributing Guide 🤝
 We love your input!
 We want to make contributing to this project as easy and transparent as possible, whether it’s: